 If they couldn’t beat the Mustang on the showroom floor, Chevrolet decided, they would at least beat it at the track.
 GM was not officially in racing, but that didn’t stop Chevrolet engineers from concocting a fearsome homologation special to qualify their new baby for Trans Am competition: the Camaro Z/28.
 This is the story of the 1967-1969 Chevrolet Camaro and Z/28.

 In retrospect, the fact that it took GM as long as it did to produce the Camaro (and its Pontiac sibling, the Firebird) is somewhat puzzling.
 GM knew about the Mustang long before it debuted and Chevrolet stylists had actually been playing with four-seat “personal car” designs since at least 1958.
 In 1962, Chevrolet styling chief Irv Rybicki had proposed building one such design on the platform of the compact Chevy II/Nova.
 At the New York Auto Show in early 1964, Chevrolet had shown a prototype of a Nova-based personal car, appropriately called Super Nova.
 Despite all those antecedents, the car that became the Camaro wasn’t approved for production until August 1964, four months after the Mustang’s spectacular bow.

 Why?
 When Chevrolet General Manager Semon “Bunkie” Knudsen vetoed Rybicki’s personal-car concept back in 1962, he declared that Chevrolet didn’t need yet another car.
 At the time, Chevy had the full-sized Chevrolet, the Corvette, the rear-engined, air-cooled Corvair, and the compact Chevy II, and the division was busily readying the midsize Chevelle/Malibu for a 1964 debut.
 There were limits to even Chevrolet’s development and marketing budget, especially for something management didn’t see as a volume product.

 At the time, Knudsen also assumed that Chevrolet’s existing models, particularly the Corvair, would be more than a match for any new small Ford.
 The Corvair Monza, introduced late in 1960, had uncovered a decent-size market for sporty performance in a smaller package.
-Chevrolet sold 218,728 Monzas in 1962 and they’d recently added a turbocharged version called Spyder, one of the world’s first turbocharged production cars.
+Chevrolet sold 218,728 Monzas in 1962 and had recently added a turbocharged version called Spyder, one of the world’s first turbocharged production cars.
 Stylist Ron Hill had just penned a sleek new Corvair design for the 1965 model year that looked to be a sure winner.